Dtheme/DzwEventRouter/README-en.md

 ### Features

 - **Target-action Event Registration**: Register responder chain events from child levels to a specified parent view using a non-delegation method with target-action registration.

+`DzwEventRouter` provides a more elegant and flexible event routing mechanism, centralizing event registration and handling to reduce the code complexity caused by deep view hierarchies.

+- **Eliminates Multi-level Delegate Passing**: With `DzwEventRouter`, child views no longer need to pass events up through multiple layers of delegates to reach the parent view or controller.
+Instead, events are sent directly through the event router, significantly reducing coupling between view layers.
+- **Enhances Code Maintainability**: Centralizing event management in `DzwEventRouter` makes code structure clearer, with event registration and handling logic managed in one place, avoiding the maintenance challenges of complex delegate patterns.
+- **More Flexible Event Handling**: `DzwEventRouter` allows custom parameters to be passed via `userInfo` and extends event data with the decorator pattern, making event transmission between different views more flexible and lightweight.
+-
 ### Installation

 You can install `DzwEventRouter` in two ways: